BrandenXia/notes/intro-to-modern-physics-2024-2025/quantum-harmonic-oscillator.typ

   dv(psi, s, 2) + ((2E) / (hbar omega) - s^2) psi &= 0
 $ <TISEWithSubstitution2>

-As we verified already, @HermiteFunction is a solution to @HermiteDifferentialEquationWithSubstitution and satisfies the properties of solution to the time-independent Schrodinger equation.
+As we verified already, @HermiteFunction is a solution to @HermiteDifferentialEquationWithSubstitution and satisfies the properties of solution to the time-independent Schrödinger equation.

 Notice that the only difference between @TISEWithSubstitution2 and @HermiteDifferentialEquationWithSubstitution is the $(2E) / (hbar omega)$ and $(2n + 1)$ term.
 Therefore, we can consider: